 Any event, including climate change, that causes disruptions or delays in our production or our supply chain could increase costs and reduce revenue.
 Given our reliance upon botanical and agricultural raw materials, we remain acutely aware of physical threats to our raw material sources, which directly impact our production capabilities.
 Our natural colors, flavors, extracts, and essential oils businesses are dependent on favorable climatic conditions and the non-occurrence of natural disasters.
-For example, our Natural Ingredients business has significant operations in California, which has been dealing with drought conditions and water supply issues.
+For example, our Natural Ingredients business has significant operations in California, which has been dealing with increased threats of plant parasites that grow more rapidly after certain changes in weather patterns, such as those experienced in 2024 in southern California.
 Through our seed-to-shelf program and other operational investments, we collaborate with our suppliers to implement best practices for minimizing risk exposure and ensure technological and procedural flexibility within our own operations.